Generic name: letrozole

 The recommended dose of Femara is one 2.5 mg tablet administered once a day, without regard to meals.

 2.2 Use in Adjuvant Treatment of Early Breast Cancer

 In the adjuvant setting, the optimal duration of treatment with letrozole is unknown.
 The planned duration of treatment in the study was 5 years with 73% of the patients having completed adjuvant therapy.
 Treatment should be discontinued at relapse [see Clinical Studies (14.1)].

 2.3 Use in Extended Adjuvant Treatment of Early Breast Cancer

 In the extended adjuvant setting, the optimal treatment duration with Femara is not known.
 The planned duration of treatment in the study was 5 years.
 In the final updated analysis, conducted at a median follow-up of 62 months, the median treatment duration was 60 months.
-Seventy-one percent of patients were treated for at least 3 years and 58% of patients completed least 4.5 years of extended adjuvant treatment.
+Seventy-one percent of patients were treated for at least 3 years and 58% of patients completed at least 4.5 years of extended adjuvant treatment.
 The treatment should be discontinued at tumor relapse [see Clinical Studies (14.2)].

 2.4 Use in First and Second-Line Treatment of Advanced Breast Cancer

-In patients with advanced disease, treatment with Femara should continue until tumor progression is evident. [see Clinical Studies (14.4, 14.5)]
+In patients with advanced disease, treatment with Femara should continue until tumor progression is evident [see Clinical Studies (14.4, 14.5)].